 # chmod -R 755 /var/www/html/ # chmod -R 777 /var/www/html/_data/ # ls -al /var/www/html/

 9. Now, start the installation process of Piwigo.
 Open a browser and navigate to your server IP address or domain name.

 http://192.168.1.164 OR http://your-domain.com

-On the first installation screen, select Piwigo language and insert MySQL database settings: host, user, password and table prefix.
+On the first installation screen, select Piwigo language and insert MySQL database settings: host, user, password, and table prefix.
 Also, add a Piwigo admin account with a strong password and the email address of the admin account.
-Finally, hit on Start installation button to install Piwigo.
+Finally, hit on the Start installation button to install Piwigo.

 10. After the installation has been completed, hit on Visit the gallery button in order to be redirected to Piwigo admin panel.

-11. On the next screen, because no image has been uploaded to the server yet, hit on Start the Tour button in order to display the software guidance window and review all step required to upload your photos and use Piwigo image gallery.
+11. On the next screen, because no image has been uploaded to the server yet, hit on Start the Tour button in order to display the software guidance window and review all steps required to upload your photos and use the Piwigo image gallery.

 That’s all!
 Now you can start creating image galleries and upload your image files to the server using one of the most flexible open-source solutions to host your photos.

 If you’re looking for someone to install Piwigo image gallery software, consider us, because we offer a wide range of Linux services at fair minimum rates with 14-days free support via email.
 Request Installation Now.